 Holidays are when traditions take center stage.
-Every culture has their own special way of celebrating the holidays with their specific holiday foods.
-So, in this holiday post I want to share one recipe that embodies the holidays in a very special way.
+Every culture has its own special way of celebrating the holidays with their specific holiday foods.
+So, in this holiday post, I want to share one recipe that embodies the holidays in a very special way.

 Can you guess what it is?
 Here is a hint: it is as simple as a cookie.
 A cookie that has been made specifically for the holidays for hundreds of years by various cultures is still the number one selling holiday cookie today.

 If you’re thinking gingerbread cookies you would be correct!
 Gingerbread men, gingerbread holiday shapes and don’t forget the “granddaddy” of them all: gingerbread houses.
 The making of these holiday cookies are a time-honored tradition in many families across the world.

 But, the one country that takes gingerbread making to a whole other level, especially for the holidays, is Germany.

 Of all the countries in Europe, Germany is the one with the longest tradition of flat, shaped gingerbreads.
 Christmas is when gingerbread makes its most impressive appearance.
 The German practice of making lebkuchen houses (gingerbread houses) has caught on worldwide and is a fun and festive tradition in numerous countries around the world.